Misaka-SL-Project/StaffCall/README.md

 # Staff Call
-An EXILED plugin that adds a command for call administrator in game.
+An EXILED plugin that adds a command for calling administrators in game.

 Usage: ``.call [content]``